Stock market today: Wall Street dips amid quiet trading

 Worries about weakening demand sent crude oil slipping.
 Stocks also dropped in Shanghai, down 2.1%, after a report showed that imports to China slumped sharply last month.

-In the bond market, the 10-year Treasury yield was holding steady at 3.51%.
+In the bond market, the 10-year Treasury yield rose to 3.52% from 3.51% late Monday.
 The two-year Treasury yield, which moves more on expectations for the Fed, rose to 4.03% from 4.00% late Monday.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.